BRAKING SYSTEM ESSENTIALS

 Tandem master cylinder

 As such we should pay attention when selecting these parameters; a “stronger” brake in one end of the car is not necessarily a better braking system.
 Too much of a rear brake bias will introduce unbalance, as the rear wheels would lock up before the front ones.
 Too much front-bias and you are not working your rear brakes hard enough, losing braking performance.
 As with everything (automotive or not), balance is key.
+That being said, all of this braking torque needs to be transmitted through your tires, so your braking system at the end is as good as your tires too; upsizing everything to generate a ton of braking torque is going to result to an extremely sensitive system that is easy to lock up and does not allow for brake modulation.
 Pads, rotors and calipers are the biggest part of this equation, at least for static brake balance.
 Dynamic brake balance is a bit of a different animal and it would require revisiting basic physics again, so stay tuned!

 (Also, if you have questions or a different view, feel free to initiate discussion!)